10up/Engineering-Best-Practices/_includes/markdown/React.md

 React applications continuously modify the HTML DOM during runtime, sometimes leading to keyboard focus being lost or set to an unexpected element.
 React provides “Refs” in order to modify child components or elements outside of the standard flow.
 These can help us specifically manage keyboard focus.

-The ref attribute can be placed on any React component, with a function value.
+The `“ref”` attribute can be placed on any React component, with a function value.
 This function will be executed as soon as the component is mounted or unmounted.
-The first parameter of the function will be a reference to the element or the component the ref is on.
+The first parameter of the function will be a reference to the element or the component the `ref` is on.

 [Read more about creating refs and focus control in React](https://reactjs.org/docs/accessibility.html#focus-control)